upendrak/quotes/README.md

 > I carefully described to Huxley the shooting of the pollinia in Catasetum, and received for an answer, 'Do you really think I can believe all that?

 Charles Darwin

+---

+> If government were a product, selling it would be illegal.

+P. J. O'Rourke